openmrs/openmrs-module-oauth2login/README.md

 </pre>

 The properties configuration contains two separate sets of settings:
-1. The usual OAuth 2 properties:
+1. The usual OAuth 2.0 properties:
     * The [client ID and secret](https://www.oauth.com/oauth2-servers/client-registration/client-id-secret/).
-    * A couple of URIs to transact with the OAuth 2 provider: user authorization URI, access token URI and user info URI.
+    * A couple of URIs to transact with the OAuth 2.0 provider: user authorization URI, access token URI and user info URI.

-2. OpenMRS users properties mappings with the OAuth 2 'user info'.
+2. OpenMRS users properties mappings with the OAuth 2.0 'user info'.
-<br/>For new users the master information is first maintained with the OAuth 2 provider, starting with their _username_.
+<br/>For new users the master information is first maintained with the OAuth 2.0 provider, starting with their _username_.
 This information is obtained through a JSON response from the user info URI.
-A simple one-to-one mapping between what is needed from an OpenMRS user's perspective and what is given by the OAuth 2 provider can be provided through the OAuth 2 properties file.
+A simple one-to-one mapping between what is needed from an OpenMRS user's perspective and what is given by the OAuth 2.0 provider can be provided through the OAuth 2.0 properties file.

-The module ships with sample test resources that show how the OAuth 2 properties file should look like when using JBoss' Keycloak and Google API as OAuth 2 providers, see [here](./omod/src/test/resources/).
+The module ships with sample test resources that show how the OAuth 2.0 properties file should look like when using JBoss' Keycloak and Google API as OAuth 2.0 providers, see [here](./omod/src/test/resources/).

 ## Authentication Mechanism
 #### Overview
-OpenMRS requires persisted OpenMRS users with roles to perform actions within the application.
-For the OAuth 2 provider to be able to take care of authentication there has to be a duplication of users in both systems.
-A user will exist both with the OAuth 2 provider and the corresponding user will also exist within OpenMRS \*.
+OpenMRS requires persisted OpenMRS users in its database with roles to perform actions within the application.
+For the OAuth 2.0 provider to be able to take care of authentication there has to be a duplication of users in both systems: a user will exist both with the OAuth 2.0 provider and the corresponding user will also exist within OpenMRS \*.

 The authentication is based on the **username**.

 <sub>\* _This duplication of users could be avoided if OpenMRS was fully leveraging Spring Security.
 This is not yet the case and as of now authorization is made based on users that are persisted and accessed through the DAO layer._</sub>

 #### On-the-fly user creation
 However at first the user might not exist yet in OpenMRS and as a convenience the module will create a new OpenMRS user on the fly.
-This is why a mapping mechanism must exist between the OAuth 2 provider user infos and the OpenMRS users, at minima to find out what the OpenMRS username will be.
+This is why a mapping mechanism must exist between the OAuth 2.0 provider user infos and the OpenMRS users, at minima to find out what the OpenMRS username will be.

 #### Keeping identities in sync with OpenMRS
 The main use case is to help support the management of users and roles **outside** of OpenMRS, with the identity provider (IdP).
 The pieces of information about the OpenMRS' `User` that can be provided by the IdP through its user info JSON are listed here: